CASE STUDY

 Solution

-• Digital whiteboards on large screens throughout wards.
+- Digital interactive collaboration boards on large screens throughout wards.

-Digital whiteboards are compatible with mobile apps and messaging systems.
-Whiteboards at Østfold Hospital are fully integrated with more than 50 systems, including clinical and administrative systems including EHR, lab, portering, cleaning, alerts, telemetry, wireless duress alerts and positioning systems.
+Digital boards are compatible with mobile apps and messaging systems.
+Digital boards at Østfold Hospital are fully integrated with more than 50 systems, including clinical and administrative systems including EPR, lab, portering, cleaning, alerts, telemetry, wireless duress alerts and positioning systems.
 The DNV Imatis platform also allows the hospital to configure dashboards internally, facilitating rapid change and tailored views (e.g., crisis boards during COVID‑19).

 Key components

-• Real‑time digital whiteboards combining logistics with patient and resource data.
+- Real‑time digital interactive collaboration boards combining logistics with patient and resource data.

-• Integration with EHR, lab results, portering, cleaning, alerts, telemetry systems.
+- Integration with EPR, lab results, portering, cleaning, alerts, telemetry systems.

 Functionality and integrations